vikramBhavsar/Event-Recommendation-System/README.md

 - `python add_keywords_to_events.py`
 - `python add_similarity_to_events.py`

-Once everything is setup, user can run the project using following command: `Python manage.py runserver <port-number>` Here port-number is optional
+Once everything is setup, user can run the project using following command: `Python manage.py runserver <port-number>` Here port-number is optional but it is preffered to keep the defaut port which is 8000.
+Since the history extractor extension uses the port 8000.
+If any port changes has to be done then the same would have to be reflected in the extension as well.

 For personalized Recommendation we need to install **History Extractor Extension** on google chrome browser.
 Chromium browser does not work with handling location.
 To install the google chrome extension follow the below steps: